Early-onset Alzheimer's disease: History

 The symptoms of Alzheimer's disease as a distinct nosologic entity were first identified by Emil Kraepelin, who worked in Alzheimer's laboratory, and the characteristic neuropathology was first observed by Alois Alzheimer in 1906.
 Because of the overwhelming importance Kraepelin attached to finding the neuropathological basis of psychiatric disorders, Kraepelin made the decision that the disease would bear Alzheimer's name.

 Research directions

 While early-onset familial AD is estimated to account for only 1% of total Alzheimer's disease, it has presented a useful model in studying various aspects of the disorder.
 Currently, the early-onset familial AD gene mutations guide the vast majority of animal model-based therapeutic discovery and development for AD.
+Human genes carrying mutations associated with familial AD are put into lab animals in hope of replicating some important aspects of Alzheimer's disease.
+The classic example is Tg2576 mice overexpressing the Swedish mutation.
+Many other effective models exist.